The Curse of the Cat People: Critical response

-James Agee, for instance, referred to the film's expression of "the poetry and danger of childhood".
-While Variety rated The Curse of the Cat People as "highly disappointing", The New York Times' Bosley Crowther called it "a rare departure from the ordinary run of horror films [which] emerges as an oddly touching study of the working of a sensitive child's mind".
+While Variety said the film was "highly disappointing", Bosley Crowther of The New York Times called it "a rare departure from the ordinary run of horror films [which] emerges as an oddly touching study of the working of a sensitive child's mind".
+James Agee wrote that the film captured "the poetry and danger of childhood".

-The film's reputation has grown since its initial release.
-Film historian William K. Everson found the same sense of beauty at work in The Curse of the Cat People and Jean Cocteau's La Belle et la Bête.
-Director Joe Dante said that the film's "disturbingly Disneyesque fairy tale qualities have perplexed horror fans for decades", and the film has been utilized in college psychology courses.
-In 2010, The Moving Arts Film Journal ranked it the 35th greatest film of all time.
-On Rotten Tomatoes, The Curse of the Cat People holds an approval rating of 88% based on 34 reviews, with an average rating of 7.3/10.
-The website's critical consensus reads: "Foregoing the horror thrills of its predecessor in favor of childhood fantasy, Curse of the Cat People is a touching and psychologically complex family film couched in a ghost story".
+The reputation of the film has grown since its initial release.
+Film historian William K. Everson found the same sense of beauty at work in The Curse of the Cat People and Jean Cocteau's La Belle et la Bête (1946).
+Director Joe Dante said the film's "disturbingly Disneyesque fairy tale qualities have perplexed horror fans for decades", and that it has been used in college psychology courses.
+In 2010, The Moving Arts Film Journal ranked The Curse of the Cat People as the 35th-greatest film of all time.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 34 reviews, with an average score of 7.3/10; the site's "critics consensus" reads: "Foregoing the horror thrills of its predecessor in favor of childhood fantasy, [The] Curse of the Cat People is a touching and psychologically complex family film couched in a ghost story".

 Home media

-The Curse of the Cat People is available as part of the Cat People double feature DVD which itself is part of the Val Lewton Horror Collection DVD box from Warner Home Video.
+The film is available on a double-feature DVD with Cat People, which itself is part of the Val Lewton Horror Collection DVD box set from Warner Home Video.
 It was also released on Blu-ray by Scream Factory in June 2018.